Category Archives: 1955 Films

 While not my all-time favorite of Hitchcock films, To Catch a Thief has mystery, a whodunit, and some of the most gorgeous cinematography of the French Riviera.
 The breathtaking surroundings are my favorite part of this film.

 Grant plays John Robie, aka.
 “The Cat”, an infamous jewel thief who has now gone clean.
-He currently spends his days quietly atop the French Riviera growing grapes and flowers and keeping out of trouble.
+He spends his days quietly atop the French Riviera growing grapes and flowers and keeping out of trouble.

 When a new jewel thief begins to strike wealthy tourists, Robie is immediately under suspicion by the police.
 He is forced to prove his innocence by catching the real thief in the act as the thief uses the same style to steal as Robie once did.